TobitSoftware/chayns-guides/TobitReactJsxStyleGuide.md

-# Tobit React/JSX Style Guide
+# Tobit.Software React/JSX Style Guide
 There are some basic rules you have to consider.
-We think this is a very handsome way to work with React and Chayns.
+We think this is a very handsome way to work with React and chayns®.
 * Only one React component per file.
     * But multiple Stateless or Pure components are allowed in one file.
 * Use JSX syntax when writing React component.